Safeguarding Our Waters

 Protecting land and water opens doors for people of all ages and backgrounds to connect with nature and enjoy the benefits of time outdoors

-Summer Photo Contest Submission: May 1 – 31!
+2025 Summer Photo Contest Gallery!
 LEARN MORE

 We are the last generation that can save this land.
-Together, we will ensure that the human and natural worlds of Southwest Florida flourish together.
+Together, we will ensure that the human and natural worlds of Florida flourish together.

 By saving land forever, we protect wild places for kids and grown-ups, for wildlife and waterways.